nmmmnu/HM4/README.md

 UnrolledLinkList was made for completeness.
 It performance is better than LinkedList, but worse than VectorList.
 There are no benefits of using it, except testing UnrolledSkipList algorithm strategies.

+UnrolledSkipList have lower memory consumption than SkipList.
+Theoretically it have less cache misses than SkipList, but it seems to be slower than SkipList.

-Because of C++ classes all VectorList, LinkedList, SkipList, LinkedList, UnrolledSkipList are available.
+Because of C++ classes all VectorList, LinkedList, SkipList, UnrolledLinkedList, UnrolledSkipList are available.